d-uzlov/k8s-homelab/ingress/manual-certificates/readme.md

 If anything goes wrong, you may exhaust letsencrypt limits and lock yourself out of its certificates for a week.

-When deploying first time manualy change it to staging issuer and check that it works.
+When deploying first time manually change it to staging issuer and check that it works.
 Then change it back to use a properly-signed certificate.

 # Deploy